 Having alignment on the foundation of your culture is essential, and it starts with leadership.
 If your leaders aren't committed to living your company's core values, then it's not going to work.
 That means you have to get c-level executives, directors, and managers on board.
 Why?
 Because the rest of your employees won't be willing to go above-and-beyond for one another if their leaders act in opposition of the company's values.

 What most people do is try to be perfect in crafting their values, but it's important to take these steps to collaborate, listen, and see what ideas your team brainstorms.
-These values aren't just going to be lived by YOU, but by everyone at your company.
-Absorbing input, adapting with feedforward, and having an open mind is vital.
+These values aren't just going to be lived by YOU but by everyone at your company.
+Absorbing input, adapting with feedforward, and having an open mind are vital.

 After finalizing your values, you're now tasked with figuring out how to LIVE by them.
 That means we have to ideate on behaviors that support these values and how we're going to advocate these behaviors within the framework of the organization and the role of your employees.
 An easy way to begin doing this is to imagine who your ideal culture champion is and to ask what this person does to make them a champion to the organization.